rolandbernard/mcts/docs/MCTS.md

-# Monte Carlo Tree Search
+# Monte Carlo tree search

-This document gives an explanation of the Monte Carlo Tree Search (MCTS) algorithm.
+This document gives an explanation of the Monte Carlo tree search (MCTS) algorithm.
 It covers the use case, intuition, simple implementation, and some of its properties.

 ## Introduction
 ### Search

-The Monte Carlo Tree Search algorithm is a heuristic search algorithm.
+The Monte Carlo tree search algorithm is a heuristic search algorithm.
 For many problems it is possible to use search to make decisions.
 Often however the search space is too large to be searched completely, and an agent must use algorithms that can decide on the next action by observing only a small part of the search space.
-Monte Carlo Tree Search is one such algorithm that tries to prune a large part of the search tree by focusing on the most promising sequences of actions.
+Monte Carlo tree search is one such algorithm that tries to prune a large part of the search tree by focusing on the most promising sequences of actions.

 ### Board games